Buduruvagala

-Buduruwagala is an ancient buddhist temple in Sri Lanka.
+Buduruwagala is an ancient Buddhist temple in Sri Lanka.
 The complex consists of seven statues and belongs to the Mahayana school of thought.
 The statues date back to the 10th century.
 The gigantic Buddha statue still bears traces of its original stuccoed robe and a long streak of orange suggests it was once brightly painted.
-The central of the three figures to the Buddha's right is thought to be the Buddhist mythological figure-the Bodhisattva Avalokitesvara.
+The central of the three figures to the Buddha's right is thought to be the Bodhisattva Avalokiteśvara.
 To the left of this white painted figure is a female figure in the thrice-bent posture, which is thought to be his consort-Tara.

 Name

 Buduruvagala means "the rock of Buddhist Sculptures".
 The name Buduruwagala is derived from the words for Buddha (Budu), images (ruva) and stone (gala).
 Most visitors, especially Buddhists, who attend the temple will make sure to visit Buduruvagala.

 Location

 Buduruvagala is located about 4 mi southeast of Wellawaya in Monaragala district, Sri Lanka.